seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 {% endhighlight %}

 We need to hack into this step and authenticate the request **before** it reaches the router.
-For example, we want to protect all routes that start with `/users`.
+In our case, we want to protect all routes that start with `/users`.
 If authentication fails there is no need to execute the router, we already can return a `401` response.
 So, it looks like the guard is the best candidate for a new middleware which will be executed in the first place.
 Something like this:

 {% highlight php %}
 <?php